secretstartups/handbook/content/job-families/sales/professional-services-architect.md

 ---

 As a highly visible and customer-facing position, you will work with an exceptional Professional Services organization, and the wider Customer Success team, including Professional Services Engineers, Project Managers, and Solution Architects.
 You will play a critical role in the success of Professional Services engagements as we expanded our world class professional consulting organization that has a proven track record of working with clients from different industries around the world.
-The Professional Services Technical Architect reports to the Senior Manager, Professional Service Architects.
+The Professional Services Technical Architect reports to the Senior Manager, Professional Services Technical Architects.

 #### Levels